+Suppose, now, that Nigel looks at the jar of beans and says this: "There is no single, right answer to the question how many beans it contains.
+Every opinion is just as good as any other opinion.
+There is no right answer!"
+If Nigel really believes this, then he is a nihilist about the number of jellybeans in the jar.
 A nihilist about some subject matter holds that there are no truths at all about that subject matter.
 There are, on the nihilist's view, no facts to be right or wrong about.
 It is not that the facts depend on us in some way; there are no facts at all (aside from the fact that there are no facts).
-There is no such thing as truth in that area.
+There is no such thing as truth, according to Nigel, about how many beans are in the jar.
 Since there is no such thing as truth in that area, there is also no such thing as knowing the truth, and not because we are incapable of coming to know it, but because there is nothing there to be known at all.
 The nihilist thus disagrees with both the realist and the relativist, though as we just saw, the realist and the relativist also disagree with each other.